TanzHasan/Learning/Language-Improvement/CPP/BeginnerOOP.md

     ...
 ```

 Now everything works as intended.
 So far, this is has been a very cursory overview of how classes work and some basic inheritance.
-The last really important part of OOP is polymorphism.
+I'm now going to use this for a bigger example to show how this would be used in practice.
 Traditionally this is taught with Animals eating or making noises.
 I'm going to gamble.

 ```c++
 #include <vector>